uc-cdis/indexd/README.md

 There is a `/indexd/default_settings.py` file which houses, you guessed it, default configuration settings.
 If you want to provide an alternative configuration to override these, you must supply a `local_settings.py` in the same directory as the default settings.
 It must contain all the same configurations from the `default_settings.py`, though may have different values.

 This works because on app startup, Indexd will attempt to include a `local_settings` python module (the attempted import happens in the the `/indexd/app.py` file).
 If a local settings file is not found, Indexd falls back on the default settings.

+There is specific information about some configuration options in the [distributed resolution](#Distributed Resolution: Utilizing Prefixes in GUIDs) section of this document.

 ## Testing
 - Follow [installation](#installation)